 I mostly specialize in technical, IT/software and marketing translation.
 However, the great thing about our profession is that you get to work with all kinds of different content.
 So it’s quite common for me to translate a computer game or a TV spot for a children’s toy as well.

-I mostly work with SDL Trados, the leading tool for computer-aided translation (CAT).
+I mostly work with SDL Trados, the leading tool for computer-aided translation (CAT), along with Phrase (formerly MemSource) for translation memory and termbase functionality.
 In order to open your documents for viewing (or editing), I use all relevant software, including MS Office, the Adobe suite and more.

 I’m happy to work with you, whether you’re a commercial enterprise, a private individual, a non-profit or a flying spaghetti monster.